The Magi and the Christmas

 assuming that you have the Holy Family go back to Bethlehem after

 finishing their time at the temple in Jerusalem.
-But sorry, you still
+But the Magi still would

-don't get to have them in the nativity scene.
+not have been in the nativity scene.
 We still can't make that

 work, since we've got to have the Holy Family in Jerusalem instead of